-On February 19, 2009, the Company amended its \$1 billion unsecured revolving credit facility expiring in August 2012 (the "5-Year Facility"), amended its \$750 million term loan ("Term Loan") maturing in August 2012 and canceled its \$300 million, 364-day unsecured revolving credit facility.
+On February 19, 2009, the Company amended its \$1 billion unsecured revolving credit facility expiring in August 2012 (the "5-Year Facility"), amended its \$750 million term loan maturing in August 2012 ("Term Loan") and canceled its \$300 million, 364-day unsecured revolving credit facility.
 The amendment to the 5-Year Facility and the Term Loan includes changes to both the fixed charge coverage and leverage covenants.
 Under the amended covenants, the Company is required to maintain the fixed charge coverage ratio at 1.60 or above through fiscal year 2010 and 1.75 or above thereafter.
 The leverage ratio, which is debt compared to EBITDA, as those terms are defined in the agreement, must not exceed 5.0 through the third quarter of fiscal year 2010, 4.5 from the fourth quarter of fiscal year 2010 through the third quarter of fiscal year 2011 and 4.0 thereafter.
 The amendment also increases the interest costs and fees associated with the 5-Year Facility and the Term Loan, provides for certain security interests as defined in the agreement and limits dividends, share repurchases and other restricted payments as defined in the agreement to \$220 million per year with certain potential increases as defined in the agreement.
-The interest rate as of January 31, 2009 on the Term Loan.
-The Company is currently evaluating the impact of the amendment does not impact the maturity dates of either the 5-Year Facility or the Term Loan.
-The Company is currently evaluating the impact of the amendment in accordance with Emerging Issues Task Force (EITF) Issue 96-19, Debtor's Accounting for a Modification or Exchange of Debt Instruments, and EITF Issue 98-14, Debtor's Accounting for Changes in Line-of-Credit or Revolving Debt Arrangements.
+The interest rate as of January 31, 2009 on the Term Loan would have been 6.69% had the amendment been effective at that date.
+The amendment does not impact the maturity dates of either the 5-Year Facility or the Term Loan.
+The Company is currently evaluating the impact of the amendment in accordance with Emerging Issues Task Force (EITF) Issue 96-19, Debtor's Accounting for a Modification or Exchange of Debt Instruments, and EITF Issue 98-14, Debtor's Accounting for Changes in Line-of-Credit or Revolving-Debt Arrangements.